wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 == Description ==

 **Woo Commerce Support in Beta**
-We have added support for managing Woo Commerce products in Smart Manager.
+We have added support for managing Woo Commerce products, customers and orders in Smart Manager.
 This is still in beta though - does not contain all features and may have bugs.
-We will add Customer and Order management features in future versions.

 Smart Manager is a unique, revolutionary tool that gives you the **power to efficiently manage products, product variations, customers and orders** using the popular WordPress e-Commerce plugin